BPTRobotics/WRO-2025-Future-Engineers---BPTRobotics/README.md

 * **Objective**: Document the entire development process.
 * **Tasks**:

-  * Compile design documents, schematics, and CAD models.
+  * Get to know: design documents, schematics, and CAD models.
-* Maintain software architecture and codebase records.
+   *& software architecture and codebase records.
 * Create user manuals and maintenance guides.

 **Week 12: Final Review & Deployment**

-* **Task**: Finish the project and prepare for deployment.
+* **Task**: Finish the project and prepare for deployment to the repo.
 * **Activities**:

-  * Conduct a final system review and verify that all objectives are met.
+  * Create the final system review and verify that all objectives are met.
-  * Create a plan for deployment for deployment in real-world situations.
+  * Create a plan for real-world situations.
-  * Present the project to stakeholders and obtain feedback.

 ---